AndrewjSage/andrewjsage.github.io/teaching.md

 **Iowa State University:**

-* STAT 231: Probability and Statistical Inference for Engineers (Spring 2017, and will teach Fall 2017)
+* STAT 231: Probability and Statistical Inference for Engineers (Spring 2017, Fall 2017)

 * STAT 330: Probability and Statistics for Computer Science (Fall 2016)